Skip to content

 tutorial_web_services_pic20

 We have now completed the creation of our third test operation.
-Click on the Save Requests toolbar button.
+Click the Save Requests toolbar button.

 2. Saving the REST Requests as Objects